 What is the meaning of the dress design?

-The centre of the upper part of the dress contains bills with Simón Bolívar' face.
-Bolívar is one of the most important heroes in the history of Venezuela and Latin America, and that is where the official name of the Venezuelan currency ("Bolívar") comes from.
+From top to bottom, the centre of the upper part of the dress contains Venezuelan Bs.f 100 (Bolivares Fuertes) notes which have printed Simón Bolívar's face.
+Bolívar is recognised as one of the most important heroes in Venezuela and Latin America's history, and that is where the official name of the Venezuelan currency ("Bolívar") comes from.

-As an interesting fact, this same bill model (Bs.F 100) that was used to make the dress was taken out of circulation by the government in December 2017 to give path to two new banknotes with the Bolivar' face, one was the Bs.F 20,000 and another the Bs.F 100,000 making the phenomenon of hyperinflation in Venezuela unseen.
+An interesting fact: The (Bs.F 100) bills used to make this piece were taken out of circulation by the government in December 2017.
+The Central Bank of Venezuela printed two new paper-notes with Bolivar's face - one was the Bs.F 20,000 and the other the Bs.F 100,000.
+In this way, it is easier to hide the phenomenon of hyperinflation in Venezuela.

 Where has the money dress been displayed?

 At the Anglia Ruskin University (ARU) during the Global Week

 At the ARU's Faculty of Business and Law

 At the Ruskin Gallery in the Sustainable Art Prize (SAP)

 At the Soka Gakkai International (SGI) monthly chapter study meeting in Cambridge

 At the Histon & Impington Feast Festival